 - While you’re on your ladder, make sure to clear your gutters from any debris.
 Damage from a clogged gutter can take a while to become obvious, and by then, you’ll be facing an expensive repair bill.

 - Take a moment and drain your water heater.
 Over time, sediment builds up in the bottom, eventually leading to clogs.
 Best case scenario: your water heater stops working.
 Worst case scenario: water will escape the heater and find itself all over your floor.

 - Head over to your dryer vent for some inspection.
 The lint trap is supposed to function as a trap for lint (crazy right), but sometimes lint tends to escape hide in the dryer vent.
-Similar with the HVAC systems, this causes your dryer to run longer and become less energy efficient.
+Similar to the HVAC systems, this causes your dryer to run longer and become less energy efficient.
 This also can cause a fire hazard due to lint’s ability to quickly ignite.

 - Look at the caulking around your home.
-Look in your bathroom and inspect the caulking around the sink, shower and bath.
-If you see any signs of deterioration, act fast; this is a small problem that overtime will transform into a large one.
-Also be sure to check the caulking/weather stripping.
+Look in your bathroom and inspect the caulking around the sink, shower, and bath.
+If you see any signs of deterioration, act fast; this is a small problem that over time will transform into a large one.
+Also, be sure to check the caulking/weather stripping.

 Homes involve a ton of effort.
-Tons of work must be put in not only buying/selling your home, but also in maintaining it.
+Tons of work must be put in not only buying/selling your home but also in maintaining it.
 By no means is this an entire checklist for Spring home maintenance: it’s just a few things you can do to upkeep your home without having to leave!
 If you do not know how to perform an item on this list, feel free to use the ultimate collection of human knowledge: YouTube.

 Thank you for reading our weekly blogs.
 Please reach out with topics you would like us to tackle in our future blogs!